BerliozFramework/BerliozDocs/basic/config.md

 }
 ```

-The variables encapsulated by `%` are automatically replaced by values.
+The variables encapsulated by `%` are automatically replaced by associate values.

 ## Extend configuration

-It's possible to extend a configuration file with special root key `@extends` and file to extend in value.
+It's possible to extend a configuration file with special root key `@extends` with extended file in value.

 ### config.json.dist